ishaqBBC/blog/blog/content/blog/2025-05-23-aws-93-amazon-s3-replication-rules-hands-on.md

 Replication in Amazon S3 allows you to automatically copy objects across buckets, even in different [AWS regions](https://magicishaqblog.netlify.app/2023-01-23-aws-2-getting-started/#region).
 This is a powerful feature for **disaster recovery**, **data compliance**, and **global availability**.

-In this walkthrough, we’ll set up a simple [replication](https://magicishaqblog.netlify.app/2025-05-09-aws-91-amazon-s3-replication/) scenario using two buckets—one in Europe and another in the US.
+In this walkthrough, we’ll set up a simple [replication](https://magicishaqblog.netlify.app/2025-05-09-aws-91-amazon-s3-replication/) scenario using two buckets  one in Europe and another in the US.

 ## Step-by-Step: Setting Up S3 Replication